How Much Does Air Duct Cleaning Cost?

 The more furnaces and air-conditioning units there are in a house, the more it will cost to clean the air ducts.
 Each additional furnace will add $400 to the cost of furnace duct cleaning.
 Although it’s not common for homes to have more than one furnace, a second furnace is often found in homes with additions where the original furnace was not powerful enough to heat the entire space.

-Rodents and insects can make their way into an air duct system and create a cozy home.
+- Pest removal: Rodents and insects can make their way into an air duct system and create a cozy home.
 They may chew their way into the ductwork, or there may be an unsealed area with easy access.
 Rodent droppings can cause respiratory illness.
-Pest extermination costs between $150 and $500 to remove mice, rats, or other rodents.
-If there are any droppings within the air duct system, homeowners will want to call an exterminator.
+An exterminator costs between $200 and $1,200 to remove mice, rats, or other rodents.
+If there are any droppings within the air duct system, homeowners will want to call one of the best pest control companies, such as Orkin or Terminix.
 A rodent or insect infestation may require more than just a simple duct cleaning.

+- Mold and mildew removal: It’s important to take care of mold in an HVAC system to prevent spores from being circulated throughout the home.
 In addition to air duct cleaning costs, professional mold remediation costs $600 and $2,000.
 Removing mold and mildew involves special equipment, chemicals, and additional time.
 Air duct sanitizing, which can help prevent future mold and mildew growth, costs $100 to $250.
 Homeowners will want to keep in mind that most air duct cleaning doesn’t remove all traces of mold.
-Duct sanitizing involves spraying an antibacterial disinfectant into the ductwork.
-The EPA, insulation experts, and air duct professionals acknowledge that moisture should not be inside fiberglass-lined ductwork.
-If the mold and mildew problem is severe, the air duct cleaning professionals may suggest a specialist to take care of the job.

 Custom Duct Cleaning